CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Dispenser/BehaviorSupport.md

 ### IDispenserBehavior

-The IDispenserBehavior function defines how dispenser dispenses the item.
+The IDispenserBehavior function defines how a Dispenser dispenses the item.
 It has two parameters:

 * `source`: An [IBlockSource](Vanilla/Dispenser/IBlockSource) containing some information of the dispenser.
 * `item`: The [IItemStack](/Vanilla/Items/IItemStack/) to be dispensed.